 I should have binge watched Arrow.

-Good reviews, a guy show, and a box of Orville Reddenbacher’s Extra Butter Popcorn next to the microwave; I was ready to give my Easy Comforts memory foam a full on workout.
+Got good reviews, it’s an action show, and a box of Orville Reddenbacher’s Extra Butter Popcorn sat next to the microwave; I was ready to give my Easy Comforts memory foam a full on workout.

 But then I had a wait-wait thought, geezer version.
 A flash of memory about a video from Yale called “The Good Samaritan Study” that I’d been planning to use in a post but forgotten about, that thought just plain ruined the afternoon.

 Just a quick jump from Netflix to Google.
 Bookmark that puppy and come back to a show with a morally conflicted hero in a kick ass revenge fantasy, complete with costumes and trick arrows.
 If I have any testosterone left I’m sure it ticked up a notch.

 But instead of the grainy, black and white video from a few years ago, The Yale Infant Cognition Lab had enjoyed a more recent bout of media attention, and videos from 60 Minutes and CNN popped up.
 The study I remembered had a remarkable 100 % result that I wanted to use.
 Clicked on the 60 Minutes video .
 The clip was thirteen minutes long; I could squeeze that in now, confirm the memory, get back to Arrow .

 What was this amazing result that had made such an impression?
 In the earlier study a group of infants were shown an animated video of geometric shapes in various help/harm scenarios and the researchers claimed that at the age of 6 months old, 100 % of human beings were hard wired to be good!